rdnt/m8/README.md

 This is the source code repository and issue tracker for [M8](https://play.google.com/store/apps/details?id=dev.rdnt.m8face), a WearOS watch-face.

+Disclaimer: M8 is a work in progress, for-profit watch-face developed in my free time.
+Its codebase is not as polished as I'd like.
+There *will* be some rough edges here and there.

 M8 was initially conceived as a Samsung Watch Face Studio project, but it was later ported to Kotlin and the new AndroidX/Jetpack APIs, so that its customization UI and capabilities can be on par or close to the native Pixel Watch faces experience, in terms of look & feel as well as